 In October 2013, Infosys agreed to settle the civil suit with US authorities by paying US$34 million.

 Infosys refused to admit guilt and stressed that it only agreed to pay the fine to avoid the nuisance of 'prolonged litigation'.
 In its statement the company said "As reflected in the settlement, Infosys denies and disputes any claims of systemic visa fraud, misuse of visas for competitive advantage, or immigration abuse.
 Those claims are assertions that remain unproven".
 Displacement of American workers at Southern California Edison and Disney [ edit ]

+The investigation did not find any wrongdoing.
 House of Fraser, a British-based department store opted for Infosys as strategic partner to transform its business channel, IT infrastructure and to expand its global footprint.
 This multiyear deal is signed in the presence of Mr. Yuan Yafei, Chairman, Sanpower Group and Dr. Vishal Sikka, Chief Executive Officer, Infosys.
 Infosys signed up multi year agreement with Deutsche Bank for supporting in development, application maintenance, digital and mobility, package implementation and testing services.
 This collaboration with Infosys will help Deutsche Bank to achieve its goals.
 Noteworthy sustainability practices [ edit ]